Red

 White and light brown fruit and vegetables contain important disease-fighting phytochemicals which promote heart health, and strengthen the immune system.
 These foods are particularly high in fibre, which keeps us fuller for longer and keeps everything moving in our digestive system.
 Such foods include onions, cauliflower, parsnips, garlic, mushrooms and potatoes.

-For some recipe inspiration packed full of fruit and vegegtables check out Bord Bia's dedicated recipe page!
+For some recipe inspiration packed full of fruit and vegetables check out Bord Bia's dedicated recipe page!